-Best Netflix VPN in 2020
+Best Netflix VPN in 2021

 The best Netflix VPN could be the difference between you actually watching what you want and sitting in a dark room wishing your subscription wasn't going to waste.
-This is what geo restrictions do — they block access to content when you're in the wrong place.
+This is what geo-restrictions do — they block access to content when you're in the wrong place.

 How can I be in the wrong place?
 Well, if you're trying to access a U.S. Netflix show while overseas, in a place that doesn't have the rights, then you'll find yourself locked out.
 That means you'll only be able to watch whatever is available in the place you find yourself.
 If you want to see the British Royal family in The Crown show, when on your visit to London, then this is ideal.
-But should you want to catch a US only movie which doesn't have the ok for UK viewing, then you're stuck.
+But should you want to catch a U.S.-only movie that doesn't have the go-ahead for UK viewing, then you're stuck without a good streaming VPN.

-Or you were stuck.
-Now you've found yourself here, that's no longer the case.
-Now you can get yourself a VPN for Netflix that will work to get around those geo restrictions to get you access to what you want.
+Or, you were stuck.
+Now you've found yourself here, that's no longer the case!
+Now you can get yourself a VPN for Netflix that will work to get around those geo-restrictions to get you access to what you want.

-So which is the best VPN for Netflix?
-We've tested them all and narrowed the list down to five that each offer a unique appeal, to help you find the best one for you.
+So which is the best Netflix VPN?
+We've tested a bunch and narrowed the list down to five that each offers a unique appeal, to help you find the best one for you.
+Netflix does try and make it harder for these companies to continue doing what they are, but here are the top picks that still work right now.

 Pros

-- Unblocks Netflix consistently
+- Unblocks Netflix and other streaming services consistently

 - Fast connections for quality streaming